 The X Factor is a British television music competition to find new talented singers.
 The 'X Factor' of the title refers to the difficult-to-define quality that makes a star.
 The show began in 2004 and is still popular.
 X Factor singers perform on a stage in front of the judges and a live audience.
 After the performance the audience at home can vote by phone for their favourite acts.
 Many winners then go on to get a UK number-one single.
 But you don’t have to win The X Factor to become famous: One Direction, the massively popular British boy band, competed in 2010 but they didn’t win, they came third!

 What kind of music?

 What are you and your friends listening to these days?
-Hip hop, dance, rock, heavy metal, rap, urban, reggae, … Individual tastes are very varied amongst British teenagers.
-If a type of music exists then somebody likes it.
-A shopping centre in Birmingham, in central England, recently discovered what kind of music some local teenagers don’t like.
-This is what happened ...
-Shoppers and shop owners complained to the police about teenagers behaving badly in the shopping centre.
+Hip hop, dance, rock, heavy metal, rap, urban, reggae … individual tastes are very varied amongst British teenagers.
+If a type of music exists then there’s somebody who likes it.
+But a shopping centre in Birmingham, central England, recently discovered what kind of music some local teenagers don’t like.
+This is what happened: shoppers and shop owners complained to the police about teenagers behaving badly in the shopping centre.
 When a new sound system started playing Bach, Mozart and Beethoven, the antisocial behaviour stopped.
 The young people causing problems had gone!
-Classical music was clearly not popular with these particular teenagers!
+Classical music was clearly not popular with these particular teenagers.

 Are you listening to music as you read this?